muradmadi/casilocal-blog/content/blog/sample-restaurant.md

 ### 1. Mercado de San Miguel

-Located near Plaza Mayor, this historic market is perfect for trying a variety of Spanish dishes.
-While it can get touristy, the quality is excellent and you can sample small portions of everything from jamón ibérico to fresh seafood.
+While it might seem touristy, this covered market offers a great way to sample Spanish cuisine without committing to a full meal.
+Grab a few tapas and enjoy the atmosphere.

-**Price Range:** €5-15 per person
+**Price Range:** €3-8 per tapa
-**Best For:** Trying multiple dishes in one visit
+**Best For:** Trying multiple dishes

 ### 2. Casa Mono

-A hidden gem in the Malasaña neighborhood, Casa Mono serves traditional Spanish tapas at unbeatable prices.
-Their patatas bravas are legendary among local students.
+A hidden gem in La Latina, this tiny restaurant serves authentic Spanish dishes at unbeatable prices.
+The menu changes daily based on what's fresh at the market.

-**Price Range:** €8-12 per person
+**Price Range:** €8-12 for a full meal
-**Best For:** Authentic tapas experience
+**Best For:** Authentic local experience

 ## International Options

-### 3. La Buena Vida
+### 3. Tandoori Station

-This cozy restaurant in Chueca offers Mediterranean-inspired dishes with a modern twist.
-Their lunch menu is particularly student-friendly, offering a main course, drink, and dessert for just €12.
+Excellent Indian food at student-friendly prices.
+The lunch menu is particularly good value.

-**Price Range:** €10-15 per person
+**Price Range:** €6-10
-**Best For:** Lunch specials
+**Best For:** Spice lovers

-## Tips for Eating Out on a Budget
+## Tips for Eating on a Budget

-1. **Look for "Menú del Día"** – Many restaurants offer a fixed-price lunch menu (usually €10-15) that includes a starter, main course, dessert, and drink.
+1. **Look for "Menú del Día"** – Many restaurants offer a fixed-price lunch menu (usually €10-15) that includes starter, main, dessert, and drink.

-2. **Visit during lunch hours** – Lunch is typically cheaper than dinner in Madrid.
+2. **Visit during lunch hours** – Prices are often lower at lunchtime.

-3. **Share tapas** – Ordering several tapas to share is often more economical than individual main courses.
+3. **Share plates** – Tapas culture is perfect for students.
+Order a few plates to share with friends.

-4. **Check student discounts** – Some restaurants offer student discounts if you show your student ID.
+4. **Check student discounts** – Some places offer discounts with a student ID.

-## Conclusion

-Eating well in Madrid doesn't have to be expensive.
-With a bit of research and these recommendations, you can enjoy amazing food while staying within your student budget.
-Happy eating!